zaxxio/Mappa/README.md

-Use cases of Route Annotations
+Use cases of Custom Route Annotations for Mapping
 ```csharp
 [Api]
 public interface IPostService